MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.

+# Week 5 :
+Last week, we started a course in client-side technologies.
+We studied HTML and CSS.
+I preferred writing C way more than writing HTML and CSS.
+I know they're easier but they seemed overwhelming to me at the beginning and I was too slow in doing the assignments.
+I need practice, I know that.
+We started another course in object oriented programming with C++ and I felt I'm back in my comfort zone again.

+I wonder ,will I be able to feel comfortable,  raise my hand and ask questions..etc. with strangers like I do now with my colleagues or it's just because I got used to them??

 # Week 4 : 8 months left !!
 Last week we had our first English session .
 It was good .
 The instructor divided us into teams of 2 , each team gave a presentation about a topic and she gave us little time to prepare which was challenging and exciting.